Munster rugby, hurling, horseracing, golf – you name the sport, Limerick has something to offer.

 The 12–0 victory took place, in front of a crowd of 12,000 souls.
 Many thousands more claim to have been there.
 The match has since gone down in folklore, partly because of the result and partly because there was no television coverage.
 It has since been immortalized in a stage play Alone it Stands and a book Stand up and Fight.
 In Limerick you can visit Thomond Park, now redeveloped, and sample the atmosphere in the museum or if you are lucky enough you can get along to a match.

+In 2018 Limerick Hurlers won the All Ireland for the first time since 1973.
 In 2013 Limerick won the Munster hurling championship, perhaps the toughest hurling competition in Ireland to win and subsequently lost in the All Ireland semi final to eventual winners and neighbours Clare.
 They returned to the All Ireland in 2014 contesting an epic match in apocalyptic weather to eventual champions Kilkenny.

 Limerick’s Gaelic Grounds stadium is home to Limerick GAA, both football and hurling.
 In Sundays in the spring and summer you can take in a match.
 Limerick is one of Ireland’s leading hurling counties and has enjoyed a resurgence in fortunes in recent years.